simplicitysite/simplicitysite.github.io/training/course/building_adaptable_software.md

 Given that change and speed of software evolution is so critical, why is it that so much software becomes a millstone around yourself and your team's next, leading to you dreading the next inevitable change that's needed?
 For over 10 years, focus has been consistently applied to helping us work in a more agile and adaptable fashion, with far less focus on how to create software that thrives in an agile environment.

 This hands-on, extremely practical course teaches you the latest techniques you can apply today to your architecture, design and code to build software that doesn't fear change.
 This course will teach you how to build software that adapts as fast as your business and requirements do.

+## Audience

+Any developer with some experience of, ideally, Java, and wants to build software that adapts as fast as their business does.

 ### In this course you will learn how to